inroutephp/inroute/README.md

 in the controller classes using annotations (actually docblock style tags).

 Inroute is a code generator.
-It scans your source tree for classes marked with tha @inroute tag.
+It scans your source tree for classes marked with tha @controller tag.
 It handles fetching dependencies from your DI-container using the @param tag.
 And it sets up all routes based on @route tags.
 From this it generates a router and a dispatcher.
 When done all you have to do is to bootstrap your application auto-loading and dispatch.